21st Panzer Division: 1941–1942

-Gazala was taken on 5 June 1942, and during the battle from 20–21 June, 21st Panzer along with 90th Light Division and 15th Panzer Division broke through the Tobruk perimeter, capturing nearly 35,000 prisoners.
+Gazala was taken on 5 June 1942, and during the battle from 20 to 21 June, 21st Panzer along with 90th Light Division and 15th Panzer Division broke through the Tobruk perimeter, capturing nearly 35,000 prisoners.
 As a result, the British Eighth Army fell back.
 The fighting had taken its toll on the division, with the 15th and 21st Panzer only able to field 44 tanks between them.
 Four-fifths of their transport vehicles had been captured when they crossed into Egypt.

 The British prepared a new defensive position at Mersa Matruh.
 21st Panzer was used to sweep behind the British XIII Corps, where it engaged in an intense combat with the 2nd New Zealand Division at the Battle of Mersa Matruh.
 The British were defeated and fell back to a new line at El Alamein.
 In a series of battles fought in July 1942, the Eighth Army was able to stop the advance of the Afrika Korps at the First Battle of El Alamein.
 Shortages in equipment, ammunition and fuel limited further actions.
 Rommel made a last effort to break through the British positions on 31 August 1942 at the Battle of Alam el Halfa, but the Germans were again repulsed.
 In a series of battles in this area the 21st Panzer Division commander Von Bismarck was killed by a British mine and Oberst C. H. Lungerhausen took command until Major General Heinz von Randow arrived on 18 September.

 On 23 October 1942, the British offensive and the Second Battle of El Alamein began.
 The Germans were overwhelmed and 21st Panzer was reduced to only four tanks by 7 November.
 During the long retreat to Tunisia, the 21st Panzer fought the rear guard actions.
 To compound German problems, the Anglo-Americans landed in Morocco and Algeria during Operation Torch and Panzerarmee Afrika, as it was now called, was threatened with annihilation, as it would be caught in a vice.
 On 21 December, von Randow was killed.